Europe Up Close

 Every river cruise ship has a coffee and tea station

 Dinner is ordered from the menu and usually includes a choice from two appetizer options as well as a choice of soups and about three or four entrees and desserts to choose from.
 There are also staples on the dinner menu such as a hamburger and fries, salads and a more, so…lots of choices.
 And wine and beer is included with lunch and dinner.
 If you have any food allergies, you will most likely be accommodated.
-(Check with Saga or your travel agent, because different cruise lines have different policies.)
 Oh, and if you are like me, you might want an afternoon pick-me-up.
 Just help yourself to complimentary coffee/tea station available 24/7 on most river cruise ships.

 Relax